Treatment of Hodgkin lymphoma

 - There has been a number of clinical trials over the last decade which have tested various different combinations of chemotherapy medicines for the treatment of Hodgkin lymphoma.
 The doctor will discuss with you which treatment will be best suited to your particular situation.

 Treatment of relapsed Hodgkin lymphoma

 - Relapsed disease is when the cancer comes back again after a period of "remission" defined as no detectable disease following treatment.
-Some patients who have Hodgkin lymphoma will experience a relapse, and whilst it can be very distressing to experience relapsed disease, it can be treated.
+Some patients who have Hodgkin lymphoma will experience a relapse, and whilst it can be very distressing to experience relapsed disease, can be treated.

 - The treatment for relapsed disease will depend on the first treatment given and the duration and depth of response to it.
 The doctor may choose to use a combination of chemotherapy medicines or in some cases, a treatment of high dose chemotherapy followed by a stem cell transplant.
 Immunotherapy and targeted therapies are also available for some relapsed/refractory subtypes of Hodgkin lymphoma.

 Treating Hodgkin lymphoma in later life

 - Approximately one in every five people diagnosed with Hodgkin lymphoma is aged 60 years or older.
 Older people are more likely to have other health problems at the time of diagnosis which may add some complexity to treating the Hodgkin lymphoma.
 For example, an existing health problem may exclude certain types of chemotherapy medicines because of their effect on the heart.